"The future isn't what you thought. It's what I am!"

 - Except in the Wanderers continuity, where his only ability was to merely communicate with Bugrom.
 It is unclear whether he controlled the Bugrom or communicated with them in the first OVA series as it was only apparent that he got along with them very well somehow.
 In The Magnificent World however, it definitely helped that he supposedly fit a prophecy regarding a messenger who would lead the Bugrom to victory...

 - In the Comic Books, Captain America had a bit of trouble fitting into the future at first, but his archenemy, The Red Skull, apparently hit the ground running as soon as he was revived.
-(Justified in that Red Skull actually went into suspended animation by choice (sort of), while Cap fell in the water in 1945 and woke up in... the present day.
+The difference is that Red Skull actually went into suspended animation by choice (sort of), while Cap fell in the water in 1945 and woke up in... the present day.

 - In Back To The Future Part II, Old Biff has no trouble fitting into 1955 when he goes back in time to give himself the almanac.
 Justified in that he likely remembers how things were in The Fifties, he's conservatively dressed, and he looks like an unassuming elderly man.
 Compare him to Marty, who always sticks out like a sore thumb upon first arrival.